 "Truly I say to you, the servants of humanity shall be forgiven of their transgressions and whatever blasphemy they may utter.
 But whomever blasphemes against the Holy Spirit shall not have forgiveness – but shall face the danger of eternal damnation.”
 (Mark 3:28-29)

-The Greek phrase is, in fact, the plural version of υἱὸς τοῦ ἀνθρώπου - which is typically translated in sectarian Biblical translations to "Son of Man."
+The Greek phrase is, in fact, the plural version of υἱὸς τοῦ ἀνθρώπου - which is typically translated in many translations to "Son of Man."

 Yet we find "Son of Man" is not an appropriate translation to a term Jesus often described himself with.